About Me

 Research

 Machine Learning I develop robust machine learning methods for large-scale spatiotemporal data, studying how self-supervised and generative models learn hierarchical, multi-scale structure.
-My work includes using adversarial training to address distribution shift in brain–computer interfaces (BCIs) (preprint), developing multimodal foundation models for neural interfaces, and improving handwriting generalization under challenging kinematic movement for the Meta Neural Band.
+My work includes developing machine learning methods for robust generalization under distribution shift, enabling effective few-shot and zero-shot adaptation for online sequence-to-text decoding (paper), developing multimodal foundation models + language models, with a focus on scalable training, efficient on-device optimization, and robust real-time decoding under real-world kinematic variation for the Meta Neural Band.

 Computational Neuroscience I study how to neural representations and learning dynamics encode across brain and manifest in behaviors.
-I showed how hierarchical feature representations arise along the primate ventral visual stream (paper) and develop computational models of behavioral dynamics to characterize state-dependent structure in psychiatric disorders such as bipolar disorder (preprint).
+I showed how hierarchical feature representations arise along the primate ventral visual stream (paper).
+I developed latent representation + temporal modeling methods for long-form human video understanding, leveraging unsupervised learning and state-space modeling to uncover subtle behavioral structure from noisy, weakly supervised video data in bipolar disorder. (preprint).

-Industry Experience In 2024, I developed EMG–vision multimodal foundation models for neural wristbands, improving performance across multiple downstream tasks, such as pose estimation, at Meta.
-In 2025, I developed models to improve the robustness of a handwriting recognition system productionized in the Meta Neural Band, which captures electrical activity from subtle forearm muscle movements for intuitive, gesture-based input.
-This work was live demoed at Meta Connect 2025 and later recognized as one of TIME’s Best Inventions of 2025.
+Industry Experience In 2024, I developed CLIP-style multimodal foundation models for neural interfaces, aligning EMG, IMU, and vision into a shared embedding space to improve cross-device generalization and downstream performance across multiple tasks, such as pose estimation, at Meta.
+In 2025, I focused on production-scale model training and on-device optimization for handwriting recognition, balancing latency, accuracy, and robustness for real-world deployment.
+This work contributed to Meta Neural Band production, which captures electrical activity from subtle forearm muscle movements for intuitive, gesture-based input, and live demoed at Meta Connect 2025.
+The broader product effort was recognized as one of TIME’s Best Inventions of 2025.